Yvetta-Jiahao-PEPT/Scrape-Data-From-SSE-and-SZSE/README.md

 Here, 5 means we scrath data every 5 mins.

-Run code below in termional to stop this task:
+Run code below in terminal to stop this task:
 ```bash
 crontab -r
 ```